 Assistance with living costs in France

-There are special types of social security benefits available in France.
+There are several types of social security benefits available in France, which you can read about on the European Commission’s guide to Employment, Social Affairs & Inclusion.
 These include:

-The conditions for most benefits require that you have worked and paid social security contributions in France and that France is your place of residence.
+The conditions for most benefits require that you reside in France and have worked and paid social security contributions there.
 Check with each benefit to make sure, and read about social security in France for more details.

 Useful resources